syrosalynyu/100-days-of-code/log.md

 **Thoughts:** Try to use different way to acending and descending the order for the same array, but I have no luck on making the sort_by provdes the correct result.
 Will work on this tomorrow.

 **Link to work:** [sort, sort_by, and descending sort](https://repl.it/@syrosalynyu/sort-sortby-descending-sort)

+### Day 6: Sep 16, 2019

+**Today's Progress**: a.)
+Solve the problem from yesterday.
+I used .sort_by in the if statement, but did not make it consistent in the else statement (I used .sort instead.).
+Once I change it from .sort to .sort_by in the else statement, it solves the problem. b.)
+Half way through the Codecademy > Learn Ruby > A night at the Movies.
+Will continue tomorrow.

+**Thoughts:** This type of bug is hard to find because I did not get any error message.
+I can't really locate the bug unless I look into each line.